skip to content

 Criteria for IP Classification

 On this site, I have the absolute power to decide which systems I include as IPs, which as candidates.
 Now I have started a 5-tier system from "ironclad" to "doubtful."
-"Ironclad" is used for systems that so obviously belong to the class, there are no arguments (e.g., AO Psc), while "confirmed" systems do not have as many independent lines of evidence.
-"Probable" and &possible" indicate the lack of hard evidence either way, but that I have my personal guesses as to whether they are IPs ("probable") or not ("possible").
-"Doubtful" usually means there are later papers that disagree with the IP classification.
+"Ironclad" is used for systems that so obviously belong to the class, there are no arguments (e.g., AO Psc), while "confirmed" systems may not have as many independent lines of evidence, or one or more of the periods may not be known, or known accurately.
+"Probable" and "possible" indicate the lack of hard evidence either way, but that I have my personal guesses as to whether they are IPs ("probable") or not ("possible").

 Joe's 1994 review contains a section titled "The Cast: Rules of the Audition."
 Of his 6 criteria, I would not be bothered by a lack of circular polarization or a relatively soft X-ray spectrum - there are confirmed IPs with neither.
 However, I place a stronger emphasis on optical emission lines.
 Penning's pioneering work as well as many papers by Coel Hellier and company show that IPs have radial velocity (or its proxy, V/R ratio) modulation on the spin period.
 This is easy to underatsnd: a significant fraction of optical emission lines in IPs come from the "accretion curtain."
 So, if time-resolved optical spectroscopy with a sufficient sensitivity fails to show such a behavior, I would take that as a strong negative.